adityashahgithub/MCA-Sem-1-Hyundai/README.md

 ### Adding New Car Models
 1. Add SVG file to `assets/images/cars/`
-2. Update `index.php` with new model card
+2. Update `index.html` with new model card
 3. Follow the existing card structure

 ### Modifying Animations